 The laser that practitioners use in this process is a Q-switch laser or an ultra pulse laser.
 They deliver a very high-temperature blast at rapid speed.
 This blast expands the ink particles quickly enough that some of the skin around it remains cool.
 The combination of hot-cold is what breaks up the ink fragments whilst leaving the surrounding skin undamaged.

 The laser works on a scale of picoseconds, a speed that is also crucial to breaking up the ink particles.
 This process, of photothermolysis, also works with hair removal.

-The particles move through to the liver by white blood cells in a process that takes up to six weeks.
-The several weeks wait between each appointment gives your body the chance to do its work.
-It is important to leave enough time to heal after the body withstands exposure to extremely high temperatures.
-Rushing treatment will end in scarred skin.
+The particles are then taken to the liver by white blood cells.
+This process takes roughly six weeks.
+The wait between each appointment gives your body the chance to do its work.
+It is important to leave enough time for your body to heal after exposure to extremely high temperatures.
+Rushing a treatment will end in scarred skin.